chuv13/vinnymarquez/_posts/2013-09-22-30-lessons-and-takeaways-from-being-30.md

 11. **Procrastination kills**.
 Period.

 10. **Don&#8217;t stop learning; don&#8217;t stop reading**.
 Read books which are out of your comfort zone.
-Try out things that pique your interest even if you have no prior knowledge about them. � Reading helps ageing brains stay sharp.� Make it a habit.
+Try out things that pique your interest even if you have no prior knowledge about them.
+Reading helps ageing brains stay sharp.
+Make it a habit.

 9. **Eating is an awesome activity, but you really have to watch what you eat**.
 You can die from a bad diet.
 Seriously.
 Which brings me to my next point: